edoardovincenzi/user-management/README.md

 :white_check_mark: Implement pagination to have a maximum of 5 records per view

-- In the data retrieve phase, the custom toolbar should be visible but the part of the columns and the rows should disappear and make a loader appear
+:white_check_mark: In the data retrieve phase, the custom toolbar should be visible but the part of the columns and the rows should disappear and make a loader appear

 ### The following optional 3 level activities: